flexrobotics/roboflex/README.md

 1. Trivial installation: the core library has no dependencies other than c++ 20.
 2. Ease of use: no non-programming-language files and configurations.
-3. Performance: supports 0-copy xtensors and eigen in c++.
+3. Performance: supports 0-copy xtensor and eigen messaging in c++.
 4. Python interaction: easily scriptable with python.
-Still performant.
+Numpy works seamlessly with messaging.
 5. You control main(): Roboflex is a library, not a framework.

 Roboflex supports any wire transport, starting with ZMQ and MQTT.